Healthcare in Sweden

 The Swedish health care system is mainly government-funded, universal for all citizens and decentralized, although private health care also exists.
 The health care system in Sweden is financed primarily through taxes levied by county councils and municipalities.
 A total of 21 councils are in charge with primary and hospital care within the country.

 Private healthcare is a rarity in Sweden, and even those private institutions work under the mandated city councils.
-The city councils regulates the rules and the establishment of potential private practices.
+The city councils regulate the rules and the establishment of potential private practices.
 Although in most countries care for the elderly or those who need psychiatric help is conducted privately, in Sweden local, publicly funded authorities are in charge of this type of care.